kapouer/window-page/README.md

 * state.pathname, state.query, state.hash
   see also Page.format(state)

+*Important*: it is a bad idea to mutate those properties.
+Use `Page.parse()` to get a copy, or pass an object with partial properties to `Page.push` or `Page.replace`.

 The state object is also the place to keep application data, if any

 * state.data